Ungava brown bear: Photographic evidence

 The first photographic evidence of bears in Labrador dates to 1910.
 American ethnologist and northern explorer William Brooks Cabot made several visits to the Labrador region between 1899 and 1925, studying the Innu people.
 While on a canoeing expedition with Innu hunters, Cabot came upon and photographed a bear skull mounted on a pole.
 Upon examination of this photograph, by comparing it to other bear skulls, Harvard anthropologists Arthur Spiess and Stephen Loring concluded in 2007 that the skull belonged to a small brown bear.

 Okak excavation

 In the summer of 1975, Harvard anthropologist Steven Cox discovered a small bear skull while excavating an Inuit midden on Okak Island, near Okak in Labrador.
 The specimen consists of a nearly complete cranium, as well as several molars.
-The skull is the property of the Newfoundland and Labrador and is held in the Provincial Museum of Newfoundland and Labrador.
+The skull is the property of Newfoundland and Labrador and is held in the Provincial Museum of Newfoundland and Labrador.
 By studying wear on the molars, Cox determined that the skull belonged to a full-grown but small female grizzly bear.